PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/PrimaryFlightController/FlightMCU/README.md

 # **Program**

+**NOTE:** If you want to change flashing settings, those can be found under `.launches/FlightMCU.launch`.
+To change these settings, open CCS and go to `Run > Debug Configurations > FlightMCU`.
+Since we're just flashing and not debugging automatically, many of these shouldn't have an effect but those under the `Target` section will.

+## **Change `settings.env` if Desired.**
+The `settings.env` file contains environment settings that tell the makefile what to program/flash and how.
+Change these settings as desired.

+You should probably look at this to familiarize yourself with what's in there.

 ## **Flash Binary**
 To flash a pre-built binary onto the Hercules, run:

 `make flash`

+Or, you can use `./scripts/ccs_project__flash.py` for more fine-grained control (`python3 ./scripts/ccs_project__flash.py --help` for more details).

 ## **Build then Flash**
 If you want to re-build the CCS project and then flash (this just calls `make build-ccs` then `make flash`):